ebd622/springboot-pod-name/README.md

     - spring-boot:run
 ```

-After modifying your `p.yaml` should look like this:
+After appending args,  your modified `p.yaml` should look like this:

 ```
 apiVersion: apps/v1